Nabi-HB Side Effects

 Applies to hepatitis b immune globulin: solution

-As well as its needed effects, hepatitis b immune globulin (the active ingredient contained in Nabi-HB) may cause unwanted side effects that require medical attention.
+Along with its needed effects, hepatitis b immune globulin (the active ingredient contained in Nabi-HB) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blurred vision